MicrosoftDocs/azure-video-indexer/azure-video-indexer/azure-video-indexer-enabled-by-arc-overview.md

 Additionally, before you start working with [!INCLUDE [variable-edge-product-name](includes/variable-edge-product-name.md)], review the [transparency note](/legal/azure-video-indexer/transparency-note) to understand usage restrictions.

 > [!IMPORTANT]
-> To successfully deploy the Azure Video Indexer extension, it is **mandatory** that your Azure subscription id is approved in advance.
+> To successfully deploy the Azure AI Video Indexer extension, it is **mandatory** that your Azure subscription id is approved in advance.
 You must first sign up using [this form](https://aka.ms/vi-register).

 ## What is Azure Arc and Azure Arc-enabled Kubernetes?